-Manufacturers can make health claims for their products, such as 'low-fat' or 'good source of calcium'.
+Manufacturers can make nutrition claims for their products, such as 'low-fat' or 'good source of calcium'.
 When they do this, the label must include the amount of the nutrient in the product.
 By law manufacturers are not allowed to mislead the customer or incorrectly describe a food.
-European Commission rules regulate specific nutrition claims.
-For instance foods labelled as a source of vitamin C must contain at least 15 per cent of an adult's RDA for vitamin C per adult portion.
+European Commission rules regulate specific nutrition and health claims.
+For instance foods labelled as a source of vitamin C and/or the health benefits of vitmain C must contain at least 15 per cent of an adult's RI for vitamin C per adult portion.